 Could we be headed for a repeat of the 1970s-era stagflation where there was double-digit inflation and slowing growth?
 Based on the February 2022 Bureau of Labor Statistics release, total U.S. inflation rose 7.99% from a year ago, marking the largest increase since 1982.
 Rising prices are likely a result of pandemic-related supply chain issues, monetary policy, geopolitical tensions, and a tight labor market.
 Furthermore, some analysts see inflation remaining far above the Fed’s long-term target level (~2%) for some time.

 Key Differences Between Stagflation in 2022 and Stagflation In The 1970s

-While comparing 1970s stagflation with today’s elevated inflation, there are several differences between the two periods.
+While comparing 1970s stagflation with today’s elevated inflation, there are several critical differences between the two periods.

-- During 1970s stagflation, economic activity outpaced productive capacity.
+- During stagflation in the 1970s, economic activity outpaced productive capacity.
 By comparison, the current economy still has excess productive capacity, according to Jean Boivin, head of the BlackRock Investment Institute.
-He believes that supply will eventually rise to meet demand, compared to the 1970s, where demand went down to meet supply.
+He believes that supply will eventually rise to meet demand, contrary to the 1970s, when demand went down to meet supply.

 Stagflation in the 1970s was correlated with higher unemployment and recessions.

 - Higher unemployment was also a part of stagflation in the 1970s with unemployment rates at the mid-to-high single digits during that decade, rising to over 10% in 1982.
 By contrast, today’s labor market is stronger, with the unemployment rate dropping from January’s 4.0% to a two-year low of 3.8% in February 2022.